yellow-digital/three-webc/README.md

 ## Why webcomponents?
 By using webcomponents you can make visual composition, this greatly improves the development experience without loosing the ability to code.
 Also the DOM brings some very powerfull tools, for example by using `document.queryElement` you can write complex queries.
 For example you can quickly query certain components and remove it from the scene by doing: `[...document.querySelectorAll('t-mesh')].forEach(e => e.remove())` (just from your code or even directly from your inspectors console)

+## When webcomponents?
+We intentionally did not create wrapper components for all threejs elements.
+This would just add an extra layer with not much benefits.
+We suggest to create components that group certain logic.

 # Contribution
 We welcome any input.
 If you have created a webcomponent for three-webc (for physics, particle system, custom shaders, ...), feel free to contact us at [Discord] so we can maintain a curated list.